eerotal/2-way-speaker/README.md

 The PDF file is a concatenated version of all of the exported design files.

 The contents of this repository are licensed under the CERN OHL v1.2 license unless otherwise noted.
-The full license can be found in the file cern_ohl_v_1_2.pdf in the root of this repository.
+The full license can be found in the file LICENSE.pdf in the root of this repository.

 License
 -------